 The Municipality is largely dependent on government grants for its operations and the small portion is generated from service charges.
-The adjustment budget was tabled with budget funding plan which meant the municipality had to move to a funded position in the following financial year which is 2024/2025 as per National Treasury guidelines.
-The municipality budget is highlighted below which show the decrease of capital budget and decrease on operating budget.
+The adjustment budget was tabled with budget funding plan which meant the municipality had to move to a funded position in the following financial year which is 2025/2026 as per National Treasury circular 129.
+The municipality budget is highlighted below which shows the increase of capital budget and decrease in operating budget.

-The 2024/2025 final budget is R1.441 billion, which represent an increase of R89.6 million from the 2024/2025 tabled budgeted of R1.352 billion.
-This represents an increase of 6%.
+The 2025/2026 draft budget is R1.7 billion, which represents an increase of R299 million from the 2024/2025 budget of R1.4 billion.
+This represents an increase of 21%.